hifiveszu/awesome-generative-ai/README.md

 ### Custom assistants

+- [GPTBots.ai](https://www.gptbots.ai) - GPTBots is a no-code enterprise platform for building AI agents.
+It supports leading models like GPT-5 and DeepSeek, offers knowledge management, custom tools, workflow automation, and enterprise RBAC access control, with seamless connections to platforms such as WhatsApp and Telegram.
 - [Poe](https://poe.com/) - Poe gives access to a variety of bots.
 - [GPT Builder](https://chat.openai.com/gpts/editor) - Assistant for creating GPT-based assistants.
 - [GPTStore](https://gptstore.ai/) - Find useful GPTs.
 Share your own GPTs.